Time: 4-8 days

 Sima, Seema or Shima, as it is variously(mis)spelt, is a small stop that marks almost the mid-point between Dodital and Hanuman Chatti.
 Though the distance from Sima to Hanuman Chatti is 18 km, you must come down 1,050m, making the walk fairly gradual.
 You can trek the distance in as little as 4 hrs.
 From Sima, you descend north-west on a slightly downhill trail to the Hanuman Ganga River and then to the pilgrimage town of Hanuman Chatti (2,400m).

 We encountered a colourful mix of pilgrims, babas and a touring party of some adventure club.
 If you have overstayed at Dodital or for some reason want to cut short your journey, you needn’t go further north to Yamunotri.
 There are regular buses plying between Hanuman Chatti and Uttarkashi or Mussoorie.
+For a hassle-free bus tickets booking, travellers can use ixigo travel app and avail some really great deals.
 We stayed Travellers’ Rest overnight in the House at Hanuman Chatti.

 DISTANCE 13 KM TIME 4-6 HOURS